ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/hh_tb_contact/index.rst

 .. note::

    This section will describe the Vivarium modeling strategy for risk effects.
    For a description of Vivarium modeling strategy for risk exposure, see the :ref:`Household Tuberculosis Contact <2019_risk_hh_tb_contact>` page.

-.. list-table:: Entities Affected by HHC
+.. list-table:: Entities Affected by HTC
    :widths: 5 5 5 5 5
    :header-rows: 1